Home

 It may seem odd to us today, but the work to rebuild the USS Merrimack was followed in great detail by newspapers in both the North and South.
 The Union decided to create an “ironclad board” made up of three senior officers to settle on a design to oppose the rumored ironclad of the South.

 Detail of a model of the the USS Monitor turret.
-Almost all Civil War Ironclads on the Union side had turrets.
+Almost all Union Ironclads had turrets.
 Model at the Hampton Roads Naval Museum.

 With few exceptions, all civil war ironclads had no sails or rigging.
 This was new since earlier ironclads were sailing vessels with auxiliary steam power.